Nutex Health Inc. (NUTX) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-BENSALEM, Pa., Oct.
-14, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Nutex Health Inc. ("Nutex" or the "Company") (NASDAQ: NUTX).
+LOS ANGELES, Oct.
+16, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Nutex Health Inc. ("Nutex" or the "Company") (NASDAQ: NUTX) have opportunity to lead the securities fraud class action lawsuit.

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN NUTEX HEALTH INC. (NUTX), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE OCTOBER 21, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN NUTEX HEALTH INC. (NUTX), CLICK HERE BEFORE OCTOBER 21, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?